- slide 1 of 6

 Place the carbon paper between the drawing and the scratch art paper (carbon side down).
 Using a pencil, trace the outlines of the drawing onto the scratch art paper.
 Black will show up on the paper.

 Using small, light strokes, scratch the paper where the outlines of the drawing are.
 Complete the entire outline before making thicker lines or shadows.
-Go over lines 2 or 3 times to get a thicker line or shadow where you want emphasis on the drawing.
+Go over lines two or three times to create a thicker line or shadow where you want emphasis on the drawing.

 Do not add a background.
 Keep the drawing simple.
 If students want to add lines and features not in the original drawing this is okay, but backgrounds may take away from the effect they want.
 Simpler is better.